kamilburda/gimp-export-layers/TRANSLATIONS.md

 Export Layers - Translations
 ============================

-If you want to provide translations for the plug-in, it is recommended to use a translation tool such as [Poedit](https://poedit.net) for easier usage.
+If you want to provide translations for Export Layers, it is recommended to use a translation tool such as [Poedit](https://poedit.net) for easier usage.